ArinaKostanyan/IrisDatasetAnalysis/WaveaccessTask/README.md

 4. **Add your credentials for initializing a database**

-   1. Be sure to have installed MySQL.
+   1. Be sure to have installed MySQL and started its sever.

    2. Create .env file for your DB personal data. `touch .env`
       Example: